bseltz-cohesity/scripts/powershell/storageChart/README.md

 * -vip: the Cohesity cluster to connect to
 * -username: the cohesity user to login with
 * -domain: domain of the Cohesity user (defaults to local)
+* -showCapacity: add cluster capacity limit to the graph
 * -days: number of days of storage statistics to display